- Other acids

 - EKG (electrocardiogram, or heart tracing)

-- Sodium bicarbonate - a medicine (partial antidote) to help neutralize and remove the chemicals (salicylates) from the body
+- Sodium bicarbonate, a medicine to help reverse the effects of and remove the salicylates from the body

 - Tube placed down the nose and into the stomach to empty the stomach (gastric lavage)